-Private fostering occurs when a child up to 16 years of age is living and looked after by someone outside of their close family for 28 days (four weeks) or more.
+Private fostering occurs when a child up to 16 years of age (or up to the age of 18 if they have a disability) is living and looked after by someone outside of their close family for 28 days (four weeks) or more.
 It means looking after somebody else's child.

 Private fostering does not include being cared for by anyone who already has parental responsibility, such as a Special Guardianship order.

 If a child is looked after by any of the people below, this is not private fostering:

 There are many reasons why a child may be living with a private foster carer, for example:

 Private fostering is very different from a child being cared for by a council foster carer.
 It is an agreement between the child's parents and a private foster carer to look after their child for 28 days (four weeks) or more.

 We are here to help.
 Every single child in the UK needs to be safeguarded by someone with the legal power to take decisions for them.
 Someone with parental responsibility should care and provide for each child that lives in the UK.
 In the case of private fostering, there is a gap between the person who cares for the child and the person who holds the legal duty to safeguard the child.